ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 </tr>
 <tr>
 <td>Attached volumes</td>
-<td>You can either create a new data volume or attach an existing one that you've defined in your IBM Cloud account.
+<td>You can either create a new data volume or attach an existing one that you defined in your IBM Cloud account.
 <dl>
   <dt><strong>Creating a new data volume</strong></dt>
   <dd>Click <strong>Add</strong> to create a new data volume for your {{site.data.keyword.powerSys_notm}} instance.
 If you want to allow multiple virtual instances to write data to the same data volume, you must click <strong>On</strong> under <strong>Shareable</strong>. </dd>